-Hawthorne offered six goals for moving a person from "a tribal outlook to one which fits the contemporary world," which can be summarized- not quoted- here:
+Hawthorne offered six goals for moving a person from "a tribal outlook to one which fits the contemporary world," which can be summarized-not quoted-here:

-ability to speak, read and write some "world language," that is, a language that will make participation in international conferences and free movement about the world possible;
+1. ability to speak, read, and write some "world language," that is, a language that will make participation in international conferences and free movement about the world possible;

-- a grasp of the framework of Western economy, use of money and credit, and a recognition of the implications of living in a contract rather than a status society; - 3. a modicum of cross-cultural sophistication that will enable the individual concerned to work among people with different codes and standards without taking offence or becoming disoriented; - 4. a working acceptance of the state of mind roughly summarized in such phrases as "the scientific attitude" with an ability to show this attitude in public interpersonal contexts, whether political, economic or technological; - some conceptualized view of history that makes it possible to deal with the time perspectives (towards the past and the future) of the great civilizations; and - a sufficient independence of the living mesh of their own culture to be able to exist outside it without crippling nostalgia.85
+2. a grasp of the framework of Western economy, use of money and credit, and a recognition of the implications of living in a contract rather than a status society;

+3. a modicum of cross-cultural sophistication that will enable the individual concerned to work among people with different codes and standards without taking offence or becoming disoriented;

+4. a working acceptance of the state of mind roughly summarized in such phrases as "the scientific attitude," and an ability to show this attitude in public interpersonal contexts, whether political, economic, or technological;

+5. some conceptualized view of history that makes it possible to deal with the time perspectives (towards the past and the future) of the great civilizations; and

+6. a sufficient independence of the living mesh of their own culture to be able to exist outside it without crippling nostalgia.

+H.B.
+Hawthorne, "Problems of Cultural Adjustment in Relation to Northern Resources Development," in Resources for Tomorrow: A Series of Background Papers for Discussion at the Resources for Tomorrow Conference (Montreal: October 1961), pp. 597-606.

+H.B.
+Hawthorne, "Problems of Cultural Adjustment," pp. 601-02.

-Taken all together, Hawthorne's talk sent messages of optimism rather than the usual prevailing anxiety, but offered this at a high cost to hunter-gatherer cultures.
-However, he accurately foresaw that change would move people off the land and into "centres ... more highly urbanized than the rest of Canada," and he argued that this would require rapid and consensual change if Canada were to avoid "The hapless growth of ethnic slums and the sort of human relations they imply [which] would be indefensible."
+Taken all together, Hawthorne's talk sent messages of optimism rather than the usual prevailing anxiety, but offered this at a high cost to huntergatherer cultures.
+However, he accurately foresaw that change would move people off the land and into "centres [...] more highly urbanized than the rest of Canada."
+He argued that this would require rapid and consensual change if Canada were to avoid "the hapless growth of ethnic slums and the sort of human relations they imply [which] would be indefensible."
 Some other salient features of the presentation were:

-- Hawthorne noted the importance of adult education in this process: "[U]nless the goals of education are accepted as distant ones several generations away, there must be inducements and opportunities to learn for the parent generation also." - He did not seem to foresee much intercultural growth for the non-Inuit contact agents.
+- Hawthorne noted the importance of adult education in this process. "[U]nless the goals of education are accepted as distant ones several generations away, there must be inducements and opportunities to learn for the parent generation also." - He did not seem to foresee much intercultural growth for the non-Inuit contact agents.

-Given the primacy Canada assigned to economic development over cultural retention, and the proposed penetration of non-Inuit culture into almost every individual, family and communal aspect of Inuit life, it is not clear what part of traditional Inuit culture was predicted to survive, with or without "crippling nostalgia."
+Given the primacy Canada assigned to economic development over cultural retention, and the proposed penetration of non-Inuit culture into almost every individual, familial, and communal aspect of Inuit life, it is not clear what part of traditional Inuit culture was predicted to survive, with or without "crippling nostalgia."
 Perhaps this contradiction is what soon propelled Hawthorne into a new concern for "the survival of small societies."
 One of the things foreshadowed by his 1961 presentation was a growing awareness that effective social change would have to be guided by Inuit preference and participation.
-Officials sensitive to this fact, notably Graham Rowley,86 were more successful in getting senior officials at least to pay lip service to this principle, though in fact it had begun to emerge as early as 1959 when two Inuit- both government employees- attended the meeting of an inter-department Eskimo Affairs Committee.87 The government, rather like the whalers a century before, began to identify Inuit who could act as cultural intermediaries and perhaps even as role models in accommodating to a new economy.
+Officials sensitive to this fact, notably Graham Rowley, were more successful in getting senior officials at least to pay lip service to this principle, though in fact it had begun to emerge as early as 1959 when two Inuit-both government employees-attended the meeting of an interdepartmental Eskimo Affairs Committee.
+The government, rather like the whalers a century before, began to identify Inuit who could act as cultural intermediaries and perhaps even as role models in accommodating a new economy.